 - You may give some thought to using a CRM (Customer Relationship Management) or MAS (Marketing Automation System) tool.
 This will help keep your customers and partners up to date with news about your business.
 You should use all available communication methods.
 For example, email newsletters are a highly effective way of keeping in touch with customers – if they’re well written and provide relevant content.

-8. The importance of social media – Social media can be a very effective way to market your business as long as you post regularly.
+.
+The importance of social media – Social media can be a very effective way to market your business as long as you post regularly.
 If you do not post on a regular basis you will lose your profile very quickly.
-You make sure your blog always has fresh content, send new tweets and post on Facebook and LinkedIn on a regular basis and regular for these purposes means daily.
+You need to make sure your blog always has fresh content, send new tweets and post on Facebook and LinkedIn on a regular basis and regular for these purposes means daily.
+You could use a tool such as hashtag generator instagram, to help you to find hashtags relevant to you and your business.
 You may also want to give some thought to engaging the services of a good social media marketing firm.

-Either develop yourself or engage the services of an HR Consultant to develop a HR Handbook containing relevant policies and procedures and accompanying template documentation.
+Either develop yourself or engage the services of an HR Consultant to develop an HR Handbook containing relevant policies and procedures and accompanying template documentation.

 our local Chamber of Commerce is a good source of information on these issues and you should consider taking out a membership, as they’ll be able to provide information on things such as employee benefits and ACA Compliance.